ethpandaops/ethereum-helm-charts/charts/teku/README.md

 ## Validator node targeting a beacon node service

-This example runs a validator on the goerli network that targets a pre-existing `teku-beacon` service by injecting the all-accounts.keystore.json` file via a secret ENV var.
+This example runs a validator on the holesky network that targets a pre-existing `teku-beacon` service by injecting the all-accounts.keystore.json` file via a secret ENV var.
 You could use a similar approach to fetch your secrets from some external secret management system (Hashicorp Vault, Azure key vault, etc.):